๐๐๐๐ ๐๐จ๐ฅ๐ฅ๐๐ ๐ ๐๐ฎ๐๐ซ๐ญ๐๐ซ๐๐๐๐ค๐ฌ

 Tier 3 Quarterbacks - Solid Starting Quarterbacks

 While they might never be top 10 quarterbacks, or be able to lead their teams to deep playoff runs, they can bring stability to a franchise.
-Competent start quarterbacks who have some intriguing traits.
+Competent starting quarterbacks who have some intriguing traits.
 Second-round picks.

 Tier 4 Quarterbacks - Bridge Quarterbacks